 5. Generational Wealth

-High-net-worth investors typically invest in real estate since it enables them to preserve and accumulate wealth.
-Cash loses some of its value over time through inflation.
-But inflation actually has the opposite effect on real estate since the value of homes rises with inflation.
+High-net-worth investors typically invest in real estate because it enables them to preserve and accumulate wealth.
+Cash loses some of its value over time through inflation, but inflation actually has the opposite effect on real estate since the value of homes rises with inflation.

-Moreover, the ultra wealthy invest in real estate so their heirs can benefit from what is called the stepped up basis.
-Stepped up basis is the fair market value of a passed down property on the day the benefactor dies.
-So, for a property worth $50,000 in 2010, if the benefactor dies, the stepped up basis becomes the current fair market value of the property.
+Moreover, the ultra-wealthy invest in real estate so their heirs can benefit from what is called the stepped-up in basis.
+Bascially, this is the fair market value of a passed-down property on the day the benefactor dies.
+So, for a property worth $50,000 in 2010, if the benefactor dies, the stepped-up in basis becomes the current fair market value of the property.
 Usually, upon the sale of the property, without using a 1031 exchange, you’re expected to pay a capital gains tax.
-With the stepped up basis, you can eliminate this tax altogether for inherited properties.
+With the stepped up in basis, you can eliminate this tax altogether for inherited properties.

 How To Buy and Hold Real Estate (Formula for Success)

 Well, we’ve done some of the work for you.
-As per Realwealth’s research, here are the 21 hottest markets to buy rental property in 2022.
+As per Realwealth’s research, here are the best markets to buy rental properties.

 Generally, you’ll want to pay attention to these things when choosing a market to invest in:

-You will be managing your rental property in this place for years, so ensure you do careful due diligence.
+You will manage your rental property in this place for years, so ensure you do careful due diligence.

 Once you’ve done your homework on the area, you should assess the building itself.
 Some houses are not suitable as rental properties.
-They might seem like a great deal but you have to put yourself in your tenant’s shoes.
-How would you love living here?
+They might seem like a great deal, but you must put yourself in your tenant’s shoes.
+Would you love living here?

-You can have a Realtor help you with a comparative market analysis (CMA).
-If you’d like to have a stab at it, here’s how to do a CMA.
+You can have a real estate agent help you with a comparative market analysis (CMA).
+If you’d like to take a stab at it, here’s how to do a CMA.
 If the property had been used as a rental before, check the cash flow, rents, vacancy rate and expenses.

 Instead of seeking bargains as a new investor, you should pay attention to potential cash flow.
 With limited resale inventory today, investors are searching for deals in turnkey and new construction.
 Investing in a turnkey property that generates good cash flow is usually less stressful than buying a rehab.
 If you have to make a lot of upgrades and fixes on the property after purchase, then it’s probably not a suitable candidate for a buy and hold strategy.

 Yes you want to find properties in decent condition.
-But ideally, you shouldn’t be paying market value for your buy and hold.
+But ideally, you shouldn’t be paying market value.
 Buy and hold investors typically look for off-market deals and then add value to them by updating floors, kitchen and bathroom hardware, painting and improving the landscaping.

-Purchasing a property and adding value to it over time (i.e. increasing rents, renovating the property to improve its condition, decreasing operating expenses, etc.) pays dividends in terms of increased cash flow.
+Purchasing a property and adding value to it over time (e.g., increasing rents, renovating the property to improve its condition, decreasing operating expenses, etc.) pays dividends in terms of increased cash flow.
 You can raise rents by up to 30%.
-The market value of the property also rises which helps whenever you want to sell or refinance.
+The market value of the property also rises, which helps whenever you want to sell or refinance.

 With turnkey and new construction, you need to do a thorough home inspection.
 Ensure that any type of turnkey buy and hold you invest in meets the REAL Income Property™ Standards.
-You want to squeeze out as much value as you can from the property.
+You want to squeeze out as much value as possible from the property.

 The success of a buy and hold investment depends on having reliable tenants.
 So it’s imperative to learn how to market your property, vet tenants, and keep vacancy rates low.